SilbigerLab/pH_Spec/Protocols/README.md

     1. If you are planning to read a full plate, or if you are planning to read a rectangular portion of the plate, select Row of Column from the dropdown menu.
 If you are planning to read a more randomized sequence of wells, select Well from the dropdown.
 The latter option may slow down read time.
     1. Press OK to save these settings.

+**Measuring pH using m-cresol**

+1. Read Mode: ABS
+2. Set wavelengths to 730nm, 578nm, 434nm
+3. Deselect Pathcheck
+4. Deselect Shake
+5. Select Well read mode
+6. Press OK to save these settings
+7. From the Document page, right click Plate1 and duplicate until you have 4 plates under your Experiment
+8. Rename the first two plates as Tris1 and Tris2, then the next two plates as Plate1 and Plate2
+9. In both Tris1 and Tris2 General Settings, select the Read area as the first three wells in column 1.
+These will be your initiral tris triplicates
+10. In both Plate1 and Plate2 General Settings, select the Read area as all the wells you need to run triplicates of your samples **excluding the first three wells in column1** because these wells will still contain tris during your plate reads, but we do not want to save the tris data in these plate reads.
+11. For both the Tris and Plate reads, the first plate will be run without dye, and the second plate will be run with dye.
+Two separate plates need to be assigned for each set of plate reads so that no data is overwritten by subseuquent reads.

 <a name=Temperature_control></a> **Temperature Control**
 1. In SMP7 select "Temperature" from Instrument Commands in the main toolbar.
 1. Turn Temperature Control "On" and type the desired temperature (ranges from 15C to 66C)